 Aid Administrators are required to resolve any discrepancies discovered in a student's file even if a student is not selected for verification.
-We review each subsequent ISIR we receive for a student to determine if there is any conflicting information.
-If there is conflicting information, we request documentation to resolve the conflict.
+Tennessee Tech reviews each subsequent ISIR received for a student to determine if there is any conflicting information.
+If there is conflicting information, Tennessee Tech requests documentation to resolve the conflict.
 This may equate to a complete verification of the file.